Erebidae: Classification

 Among the Noctuoidea, the Erebidae can be broadly defined by the wing characteristics of the adults with support from phylogenetic studies.
 The cubital forewing vein, which runs outward from the base of a wing to the outer margin, splits into two (bifid), three (trifid), or four (quadrifid) veins from the medial area to the outer margin.
 These split veins are named M2, M3, CuA1, and CuA2 in order toward the inner margin.
 A trifid forewing has either a reduced or vestigial M2 vein or the M2 vein does not connect to the cubital veins, while M2 is as thick as M3 and connects or nearly connects to M3 in a quadrifid forewing.
 The same splitting of the hindwing cubital vein has analogous terms bifine, trifine, and quadrifine.
 The Erebidae typically have quadrifid forewings and quadrifine hindwings, though the Micronoctuini are exceptional with their bifine hindwings.
 Among the related families, most Erebidae are quadrifid moths like the Euteliidae, Nolidae, and Noctuidae and unlike the trifid Oenosandridae and Notodontidae.
 And among the quadrifid moths, the Erebidae have quadrifine hindwings like the typical Nolidae and Euteliidae and unlike the typical Noctuidae.

 Phylogenetic studies in the present century have helped to clarify the relationships between the structurally diverse lineages within the Noctuoidea and within the Erebidae.
 Morphological studies had led to a classification in which the monophyletic Arctiinae, Lymantriinae, and Micronoctuini were treated as families, and the other erebid lineages were largely grouped within the Noctuidae.
-Recent studies combining genetic characteristics with the morphological ones revealed that the former Noctuidae were paraphyletic, and some of the lineages within the Noctuidae were more closely related to the Arctiinae, Lymantriinae, and Micronoctuini families than to the other lineages within the Noctuidae.
+Recent studies combining genetic characteristics with the morphological ones revealed that the former Noctuidae were paraphyletic, and some of the lineages within the Noctuidae were more closely related to the Arctiinae and Lymantriinae subfamilies and the Micronoctuini tribe than to the other lineages within the Noctuidae.

 The determination of these phylogenetic relationships has led to the present classification scheme in which several clades were rearranged while kept mostly intact and others were split apart.
 The Erebidae are one monophyletic family among six in the Noctuoidea.
 A more strictly defined family Noctuidae is also monophyletic, but the family lacks the quadrifine moths now placed as part of the Erebidae.
 Some subfamilies of the Noctuidae, such as the Herminiinae, were moved as a whole to Erebidae.
 Other subfamilies, including the Acontiinae and Calpinae, were each split apart.
 The Arctiinae became an erebid subfamily placed next to the closely related Herminiinae.
 The Lymantriinae became another erebid subfamily placed near the Pangraptinae.
 The rank of the Micronoctuini was changed from family to tribe to include the clade as a lineage within the Hypenodinae.
 The Erebidae are currently divided into 18 subfamilies, some of which are strongly supported by phylogenetic analysis and may persist through further study, while others are weakly supported and may be redefined again.